NetApp/FSx-ONTAP-samples-scripts/EKS/Migrate-Backup-EKS-Applications/README.md

 Replace:
 - `<APP NAMESPACE>` with the namespace where the application resides.
 - `<APP BACKUP NAME>` with the name you want assigned to the backup.
-This has to be unique.
+This has to be different from any other backup ever run.
 - `<APP NAME>` with the name of the application defined in the step above.
 - `<APP VAULT NAME>` with the name of the Trident Vault created in the step above.